tharindu-wj/serverless-photo-gallery/README.md

 Please follow below steps manually since those are yet to be implemented

 - Grant API Gateway permission to invoke Lambda function
-- Update output `CognitoSignupURL` to index.html a tag with id `#cognitoSignupUrl`
+- Copy output `CognitoSignupURL` to index.html a tag with id `#cognitoSignupUrl`
-- Update output `HttpApiEndpoint` to /frontend/src/config baseUrl
+- Copy output `HttpApiEndpoint` to /frontend/src/config baseUrl
 - Run `npm run build` from the root directory
 - Upload /frontend index.html, error.html, and dist/ to static site S3 bucket
 - Create a user with username `john` in Cognito user pool